 This will start the main menu of the Xink Exchange Connector Configuration:

-Connect Exchange Connector to the Settings database
+2.)
+Connect to the settings database

 Click “Save” to save and exit to the main menu.
 You have now established a connection to your local SQL Server.
-You need to make sure that you Exchange Server has access to this SQL Server.
+You need to make sure that your Exchange Server has access to this SQL Server.

-Connect Exchange Connector to Xink Cloud
+3.)
+Connect Exchange connector to Xink Cloud

-Next step is to connect to Xink Cloud so the Xink Exchange Connector can pull your users and signatures from your Xink Cloud account to your local settings database.
+The next step is to connect to Xink Cloud so the Xink Exchange Connector can pull your users and signatures from your Xink Cloud account to your local settings database.
 To do so you need to create an API user in Xink:

 - Click “API Users” in the list to the left.